Jayy001/Carta/README.md

 * TextInput
 * Text Area
 * Image

-Please refer to [the spec](https://rmkit.dev/apps/sas/spec) for more detailed information.
+Please refer to [the `simple` spec](https://rmkit.dev/apps/sas/spec) for more detailed information.

 ```python
 my_button = Widget(id="but1", type="button", value="Hello!", x="50%", y="50%")
 ```

 Here we are making a new `Widget` which we have assigned to `my_button`.
 The following is a table outlining information about supported arguments which can be given.

 | Argument | Required                      | Use                                                               | Supported inputs                                                                          | Notes                                                                                                               |
 | -------- | ----------------------------- | ----------------------------------------------------------------- | ----------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |